juergenweb/ImagePlaceholder/README.md

 - setFontSize(int)
 - setText(string)

-Use this methods to overwrite default values from the module configuration.
+Use these methods to overwrite default values from the module configuration.

 ## Examples for usage in templates